 Former Location –

 A true New York icon, Max’s was a place where art and music seem to fuse together.
 They called themselves “The intersection of art/fashion/music”.
-Andy Warhol and his entourage were regulars that frequently took over the the back room.
+Andy Warhol and his entourage were regulars that frequently took over the back room.

 Many great rock musicians either performed here or hung out here on a regular basis including: Frank Zappa, Bruce Springsteen, Mick Jagger, Jim Morrison, Janis Joplin, Alice Cooper, the New York Dolls, Jackson Browne, Aerosmith, Bob Marley & the Wailers , The Ramones and Iggy Pop.

 “Live at Max’s Kansas City” was recorded by the Velvet Underground here on August 23, 1970, the front of the venue is used on the cover of the album.
-The Velvet Underground’s last shows with Lou Reed before he left the band in the summer of 197o were played here.
+The Velvet Underground’s last shows with Lou Reed before he left the band in the summer of 1970 were played here.